FrankKesel/xilinx_tools/kria/kernel_based_design/kernel_based_design.md

 * It is assumed that you have a _Kria KV260 Starter Kit_ board with Ubuntu Linux (Version 22.04) and the _Pynq_ framework for running Jupyter notebooks on the Kria target.
 Further information can be found here:
   * [Ubuntu Linux for the Kria KV260](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/2363129857/Getting+Started+with+Certified+Ubuntu+22.04+LTS+for+Xilinx+Devices)
   * [Pynq](http://www.pynq.io/)
-* We also further assume that you have installed Vitis Version 24.1 on a Linux computer running Ubuntu 22.04.
+* We also further assume that you have installed Vitis Version 25.1 on a Linux computer running Ubuntu 22.04 or 24.04.
 * The tutorial will go through the following steps:
   * Develop the IP kernel with Vitis HLS.
   * Build the FPGA hardware, i.e. the bitfile for the programmable logic, with Vitis v++ compiler (using a bash script).